publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136e.md

     (b) __Registration__

-        Whenever the Administrator receives an application under subsection (a) of this section, the Administrator shall register the establishment and assign it an establishment number.
+        Whenever the Administrator receives an application under subsection (a), the Administrator shall register the establishment and assign it an establishment number.

     (c) __Information required__